imagineLife/big-site/content/k8s/in-depth/ingress.md

   - [Useful Commands & References](#useful-commands--references)
   - [Things To Be Able To Do](#things-to-be-able-to-do)

-## Ingress Requires Rules and A Controller
+## Ingress Requires 2 Things: Rules and A Controller
 With Ingress, 2 parts are required.
 A Controller/reverse-proxy like nginx, haproxy or traefik.
-Config, rules, is also required.
+Configuration, aka "ingress rules", is also required.

 ## K8s Clusters Require a 3rd-Party Ingress Controller
 K8s does not come with an Ingress controller by default.